TheDataAreClean/public-finance-researcher-assignment/README.md

 ### **Assignment Repository**

-The assignment shared can be found [here](https://gitlab.civicdatalab.in/civicdatalab/public-finance-research-assignment/).
+The assignment shared by CivicDataLab can be found [here](https://gitlab.civicdatalab.in/civicdatalab/public-finance-research-assignment/).

 ### **Submission**